Connected through Games

 Please note that at this point it's only a concept and one of the goals we will work on, dependent on the raised funds, donations, and secured grants.

 The open meetup cafe space is there you can sit, talk, and connect other Members while enjoying the cafe amenities like hot and cold drinks, game-friendly snacks offered to the Members at cost or with minimal additional cost.
-It's a side-activity of the association supporting the primary purpose of inspiring new connections between the Members.
+It's a side-activity of the organization supporting the primary purpose of inspiring new connections between the Members.

 The open card and boardgame space, surrounded by shelves stacked with interesting, fun games, is where the majority of the Members will be spending their time.
 This is where the primary mission of Games Against Loneliness is realized: by facilitating the physical and mental space for shared experience of gaming.